 I originally saw something similar on Erin’s Creative Energy Blog and instantly fell in love with it and knew it would make the perfect hang out for my visitors.
 Here’s how I did it.

 When I was in Big Lots one day and I saw this plate and bowl and I fell in love with them.
 The best thing was they were only $1.75!!

 Plate- I used a smaller sized plate, not the dinner size

 12 in. threaded rod

-I didn’t want the back of my plate to be white so I gave it a coat of spray paint.
+Since I didn’t want the back of my plate to be white I gave it a coat of spray paint.

 I then had my husband measure and find the center.
 After that was done he took it to the barn to drill a hole in it.
 This material is not the easiest to drill through and mine actually chipped but the washer covered most of it.
 Put a block of wood under the plate and bowl when drilling.
 This gives it some support and keep it from chipping like mine did.

 Once the holes are drilled put the rod through the bowl Add a washer and nut.
 Do this on the outside of the bowl and the inside of the bowl as shown below.